EdOverflow/security-template/index.md

 * Findings from physical testing such as office access (e.g. open doors, tailgating).
 * Findings derived primarily from social engineering (e.g. phishing, vishing).
-* Findings from applications or systems not listed in the ‘Scope’ section.
+* Findings from applications or systems not listed in the <i>Scope</i> section.
 * Vulnerability reports with video only PoCs.
-* Reports that state that software is out of date/vulnerable without a proof of concept.
+* Reports that state that software is out of date or vulnerable without a proof of concept.
 * Highly speculative reports about theoretical damage.
 Be concrete.
 * Vulnerabilities as reported by automated tools without additional analysis as to how they're an issue.
 * Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated.